celestiaorg/docs/docs/community/translations.md

 you should not translate parts of the code "itself".

 For instance, if you see metadata like ```sidebar_label : Hello World```, a French translation would be ```sidebar_label : Salut tout le monde```.

-Let's take another example, you wouldn't have to translate anything here :
+Let's take another example, you wouldn't have to translate anything here:

 ```sh
 cd $HOME